 Learn more about Uncontested Divorce In Arizona

 On average collaborative divorce in Arizona costs about $7,500.
 Arizona collaborative divorce costs ranged from $5,000 to $10,000 according to Equitable Mediation.
 However, Canterbury Law Group has navigated many collaborations for less than $10,000 in legal fees per spouse.
 This is a far cry from the tens of thousands of dollars that other couples inevitably can spend in a contested litigation in a court of law.
+Collaborative divorce is one of the peaceful divorce options, also known as amicable divorce.

 Need an Affordable Divorce lawyer in Scottsdale?